Rebeccals1/web102_prework/README.md

 **Challenges I encountered:**
 1. It was a challenge to find the right words and numbers for each of the passwords.
 It might be silly, but I kept using the wrong div name for the challenge #3.
 It took me awhile to realize that I was using the wrong div name for the password (the hint helped).
-2. I had a challenge trying to implement the search box I have.
-It seems simple, but it took me awhile to figure out how to sort it.
-I had to use the internet for help.
+2. Implementing the search box took some time because I wasn't sure how to get the output out of the form initially.
+Event listeners and the filter function helped a lot here.

 ## License